JesseLeung97/jesska/README.md

   - Adjust where css passes are passed to children as props

 - On traversal using route buttons, the scroll handler should not adjust the url

+- Sometimes the height is limited to the about page

+- Clean up the project structure in regards to the scroll handler and route define sections

 - Admin panel